Die (manufacturing): Steel-rule die

 Steel-rule die, also known as cookie cutter dies, are used for cutting sheet metal and softer materials, such as plastics, wood, cork, felt, fabrics, and paperboard.
 The cutting surface of the die is the edge of hardened steel strips, known as steel rule.
 These steel rules are usually located using saw or laser-cut grooves in plywood.
 The mating die can be a flat piece of hardwood or steel, a male shape that matches the workpiece profile, or it can have a matching groove that allows the rule to nest into.
 Rubber strips are wedged in with the steel rule to act as the stripper plate; the rubber compresses on the down-stroke and on the up-stroke it pushes the workpiece out of the die.
 The main advantage of steel-rule dies is the low cost to make them, as compared to solid dies; however, they are not as robust as solid dies, so they are usually only used for short production runs.
+In printing and packaging, steel-rule dies are widely used to die-cut paperboard and card stock.
+They are also used, along with rotary dies, to crease paperboard in converting lines to make unique shapes for products such as presentation folders, packaging, and cards.